collarbone fracture clavicle hardware removal!

-Finally, the post we have all been waiting for!!
-On April 11th, I went back to the surgery center to have the surgeon remove the plate and screws holding my clavicle in place while the broken boned healed.
-Since making the choice to surgically repair my broken clavicle last June, I have been plagued by stiffness and discomfort in my shoulder from what I called the “Metal Bug.”
+On April 11th, I went back to the surgery center to remove the plate and screws holding my clavicle in place while the broken boned healed.
+Since making the choice to surgically repair my broken clavicle last June, I have been plagued by stiffness and discomfort in my shoulder from what I call the “Metal Bug.”

-My first thought when the nurse was sticking me with needle #1 on Wednesday was maybe another surgery was another bad decision.
-In fact, as the nurse said “Remember you don’t have to do this and you can stop the procedure at anytime,” I almost jumped out of the chair thinking “You know what, you are right, I don’t have to do this and I am going home.”
-Surgery has risks, and as the anesthesiologist warmed up his needles for a nerve block, I was all to conscious of stories when surgery goes wrong.
+My first thought when the nurse was sticking me with needle was maybe another surgery was another bad decision.
+And when the nurse said “Remember you don’t have to do this and you can stop the procedure at any time,” I almost jumped out of the chair thinking “You know what, you are right, I don’t have to do this and I am going home.”
+Surgery has risks, and as the anesthesiologist warmed up his needles for a nerve block, I was all too conscious of stories when surgery goes wrong.

-Despite my misgivings, I held my breath, and no sooner could I have another negative thought, a warm flow enveloped me, I breathed into a mask, and I was gone.
+Despite my misgivings, I held my breath, and no sooner could I have another negative thought, then a warm flow of anesthesia enveloped me, I breathed into a mask, and I was gone.
 The next thing I knew, I awoke in the recovery room.
-And then, within an hour, I was on my way home with the hardware in hand that only recently was clinched atop my clavicle – the miracle of modern medicine.
+And then, within an hour, I was on my way home with the hardware in hand that was only recently clinched atop my clavicle – the miracle of modern medicine.

 So, let me delay no further – let me stall no more – let me be the one to declare to anyone who is considering getting their clavicle hardware removed:

 IT FEELS GREAT!!!
 OMG, the Metal Bug is gone!
-The witch is dead!
-I feel better today, one day after the surgery than the day before surgery!
-So let it me known: Anyone who has a plate and screws plate installed to repair a broken collarbone, and feels constant stiffness or discomfort – Removal of the hardware does promise relief.
+I already feel better, one day after the surgery!
+So let it be known: Anyone who has a plate and screws installed to repair a broken collarbone and feels constant stiffness or discomfort – Removal of the hardware does promise relief – it worked for me.

-Spread the news, because but for one youtube video, you cannot find this insight anywhere on the web – and collarbone fractures are one of the most common sports injuries!
+Spread the news, because but for one youtube video, I could not find this insight on this topic anywhere online – and collarbone fractures are one of the most common sports injuries!

-My biggest fear with the hardware removal was that the stiffness and discomfort I was experiencing was being caused by another aspect of physiology, and not by the hardware.
-But alas, in my case, it was directly related to the great Metal Bug.
+My biggest fear with the hardware removal was that the stiffness and discomfort I felt was being caused by another aspect of physiology, and not by the hardware.
+But alas, in my case, the plate and screws were directly related to the great Metal Bug I felt in my shoulder.
 My arm movement two days after the surgery is excellent, I don’t have any of the “frozen shoulder” symptoms or stiffness, and my body feels loose and ready to go.
-I have hardly any noticeable discomfort from the surgical incision.
-The only medication I am taking is the anti inflammatory toradol.
+And I have hardly any noticeable discomfort from the surgical incision.
+The only medication I am taking is a anti-inflammatory.

 A clavicle fracture is one of the most common bone breaks (i.e., hello fellow cyclists).
-The purpose for publishing my journey is help others gain insight on the conflicting and confusing treatment options and the associated outcomes.
+The purpose of publishing my journey is to help others gain insight into the conflicting and confusing treatment options and the associated outcomes.
 When I searched the web, I found tons of information on the break, but I found very little information that detailed:

 - What movements should I do to support clavicle rehabilitation?; and